nyraxle/gisthrower/README.md

-    --download-files, -d     <destination>         Download all files from a gist to a given destination folder --clone, -c     <destination>         Clone your gist repository to a given repository --more, -m                           Get detailed informations about referenced gist
+    --download-files, -d     <destination>         Download all files from a gist to a given destination folder --clone, -c     <destination>         Clone your gist repository to a given repository --more, -m                           Get detailed informations about referenced gist --open, -o     [browser]             Open the gist in specified browser (default if browser isn't specified)
 ```

 ### Development